Brazilian Australians

 Brazilian Australians (Brasileiro-Australiano) refers to Australian citizens of Brazilian birth or descent.

-According to the 2021 Census, Green Square, New South Wales and Zetland, New South Wales had the highest number of Brazilians living in Sydney.

-Over 2% of residents in Zetland were born in Brazil, which is higher than the beachside suburbs of Bondi Beach, Tamarama, Bronte, and Manly.
-Over 2% of the residents in Zetland speak Portuguese, and approximately 5% of the residents in Zetland speak Portuguese and Spanish.
-This is higher than the suburb of Petersham, which was previously known as the suburb with the highest percentage of Portuguese speakers.

-Due to the demographic profile of Green Square, New South Wales, the locality experiences 50% less crime per population than Bondi and 75% less crime per population than Double Bay.
-Green Square, New South Wales is an affluent inner-city locality with a low crime rate in part due to its 6-star urban design rating, security measures in public areas, high-security apartment buildings, and less movement from people who do not reside in the area.

-The 2021 census revealed that residents in the area had the third-highest median personal income in Sydney at $1669 a week, almost 2x higher than the citywide figure of $881 per week.
-Only Double Bay-Darling Point and North Sydney-Lavender bay had slightly higher median personal incomes at $1690 a week (+1.2% higher) and $1683 a week (+0.8% higher) respectively.

-According to the 2021 Census, 46,720 people in Australian were born in Brazil while 24,377 claimed Brazilian ancestry.
+According to the 2021 Census, 46,720 people in Australia were born in Brazil while 24,377 claimed Brazilian ancestry.

-According to the Brazilian consulate almost 60,000 Brazilians are living in Australia as of 2020 (making around 0.25% of the country's population).
+According to the Brazilian consulate, almost 60,000 Brazilians are living in Australia as of 2020 (making around 0.25% of the country's population).

 Brazilian immigration

 Although Brazilian migration in the eighteenth and nineteenth and centuries has not been documented, there is evidence of early Brazilian interest in Australia.
 However, concrete evidence of a Brazilian presence in Australia does not appear until the turn of the twentieth century, when census officials in 1901 counted 105 Brazilian-born in Australia.